thoughtworks/runes/README.md

 Give the `runes` command one or more words, and it returns a sorted list of all Unicode characters containing those words in their names.

-To get started, go to the [project page](https://twgophers.github.io/runes/).
+To get started, go to the [project page](https://twgophers.github.io/runes/) (docs in Portuguese for now; will be translated to English by Oct 5, 2019).

 ## Credits